Image Control Type

 |UIA_AutomationIdPropertyId||See notes.||The value of this property must be unique among all peer elements in the raw view of the UI Automation tree.|

 |UIA_BoundingRectanglePropertyId||See notes.||The outermost rectangle that contains the whole control.|

 |UIA_ClickablePointPropertyId||See notes.||The image control's clickable point must be a point within the bounding rectangle of the image control.|

-This property must be supported when a long description is needed to convey more information about the image control.
-For example, a complicated chart or diagram.
+This property must be supported when a long description is needed to convey more information about the image control (for example, if the image is a complicated chart or diagram).
 This property maps to the HTML LongDesc tag and the Scalable Vector Graphics (SVG) Desc tag.
 Developers working with image controls must support a property to allow the visual description to be set on the control.
 This property must be mapped to the UI Automation VisualDescription property.

 |UIA_IsContentElementPropertyId||See notes.||The image control must be included in the content view of the UI Automation tree when it contains meaningful information not already exposed to the end user.|

 |UIA_IsControlElementPropertyId||TRUE||The image control is always included in the control view of the UI Automation tree.|

 |UIA_IsKeyboardFocusablePropertyId||See notes.||If the control can receive keyboard focus, it must support this property.|